Finn-ish A list of American companies borrowing Finnish words.*

 Kiva

 Varoitus!
 Don't mix these up with your Raaka chocolate.
-That would not be kiva (nice/fun).
-These are cannabis-infused.
+That would not be kiva (nice/fun) as Kiva chocolates are cannabis-infused.

 Moki